Fridays for Future: Support from scientists

 On 31 January 2019, more than Belgian scientists and academics signed an open letter in support of the school strikes.
 The letter reads "On the basis of the facts supplied by climate science, the campaigners are right.
 That is why we, as scientists, support them."
 This was followed by an open letter in support of the school strikes in the Netherlands, signed by 340 scientists, and by researchers in Finland signing a letter, on 11 March 2019, supporting the strikes.
 An article published in Nature in March 2019 listed many other expressions of support, and no criticisms, from scientists, with comments such as "The idea of a climate strike is innovative.
 It's provocative, and I think it's the right form of non-violent civil disobedience".

 In Germany, Austria, and Switzerland a group of scientists founded Scientists for Future (S4F) in support of the factual correctness of the claims formulated by the movement.
 The statement was signed by over German-language scientists and scholars.

 On 14 March 2019, the Club of Rome issued an official statement in support of Thunberg and the strikes, urging governments across the world to respond to this call for action and cut global carbon emissions.

 In early April 2019, a letter titled "Concerns of young protesters are justified" was published in Science.
 The letter declared that the climate strikers' concerns are "justified and supported by the best available science" and was signed by over scientists worldwide.

 In June 2019, healthcare professionals in the UK and elsewhere, including professors, eminent public health figures, and former presidents of royal colleges, called for widespread non-violent civil disobedience in response to "woefully inadequate" government policies on the unfolding ecological emergency.
 They called on politicians and the news media to face the facts of the unfolding ecological emergency and take action.
 They supported the school strike movement and Extinction Rebellion.

 On 14 October 2020, FFF Germany released a report from the Wuppertal Institute it had earlier commissioned.
-The underlying numerical study utilized scenario analysis to articulate a credible pathway for Germany to be carbon neutral by 2035.
+The underlying numerical study used scenario analysis to articulate a credible pathway for Germany to be carbon neutral by 2035.

 Fridays For Future International created an appeal endorsed by Scientist Rebellion and 61 scientists, including Michael Meeropol, Don Trent Jacobs Allan J. Singer, Stefan Sommer.
 The appeal is linking peace, justice and climate.
 The central argument of the appeal is that addressing the ecological crisis requires ending overconsumption, which cannot be achieved while wars continue, as economic growth (GDP) directly fuels military capacity.
 Since climate change poses a threat to all, including the wealthy, the appeal advocates for the establishment of peace and justice as a shared interest for all parties.
-24 organizations endorsed the appeal as well as some prominent activists like Tori Tsui, Betsy Rosenberg.
+24 organisations endorsed the appeal as well as some prominent activists like Tori Tsui, Betsy Rosenberg.